DennisSchmitz/Jovian_archive/README.md

 - If the dry-run has completed without errors, you are ready to start a real analysis with the following command:
 `bash jovian -i <input_directory>`
 - After the pipeline has finished, open `Notebook_report.ipynb` via your browser.
 Click on `Cell` in the toolbar, then press `Run all` and wait for data to be imported.
   - N.B.
-You need to have a Jupyter notebook process running in the background, as described [here](#starting-the-jupyter-notebook-server-process); i.e. `jupyter notebook`.
+You need to have a Jupyter notebook process running in the background, as described [here](#starting-the-jupyter-notebook-server-process).

 _____